 To provide faster feedback when you edit workbooks, the changes that you make to colors, shapes, and global transparency display more quickly.

 You can use two new administrative views to help optimize background tasks and view load times.
 The Performance of Views administrative view displays how long it takes for views to load and how many sessions are running at a time on the server.
-The Background Task Delay view displays how long extract refresh tasks and subscription tasks are delayed'that is, the amount of time between when they are scheduled to run and when they actually run.
+The Background Task Delay view displays how long extract refresh tasks and subscription tasks are delayed, which is the amount of time between when they are scheduled to run and when they actually run.
 For more information, see Background Task Delay and Performance of Views.

 Two new administrative views provide visibility into how Tableau Desktop licenses are being used in your organization, including which licenses are due for maintenance renewal or upgrade from trial versions.
 For more information, see Configure Desktop License Reporting.